Davinci042/Detection-Lab/README.md

    15. Head to Products and click on free trials and downloads.
 Scroll down to Splunk enterprise and select Linux as your operating system.
 We are interested in the .deb file, so go ahead and select Download now and save in directory of your choice.
    16. Go back to splunk VM and install the Guest add ons for virtualbox using the cmd sudo apt-get install virtualbox + tab (to see what options are available).
 We are interested in the guest-additions-iso.
 Type that out to complete the cmd and hit Enter.
 Type Y for Yes and hit Enter.
 Once you see a screen hit Enter
    17. Clear screen and on top click on devices.
 Head over to shared folders and click on shared folder settings.
 Now we want to add a folder by clicking on the + icon on the right side of the mini window.
 Select the folder path where the splunk installer is.
 Leave folder name as default and for options select read only, auto mount and make permanent.
 Hit Ok and hit Ok again.
-   18. Back unto the splunk VM type sudo reboot and hit Enter to reboot the bvirtual machine
+   18. Back unto the splunk VM type sudo reboot and hit Enter to reboot the virtual machine
    19. Log back in to Splunk with username and password.
    20. Add user to the vboxsf group.
 Type sudo adduser username vboxsf and hit Enter
    21. Type in the password.